Perfect with a reviving cuppa, this cake is a keeper and will happily sit in a tin for a week or so

-An irresistible almond sponge, studded with juicy cherries and chocolate chunks, that'll keep in your cake tin for a few days - if it lasts that long!
+An irresistible almond sponge, studded with juicy cherries and chocolate chunks.
+It'll keep in your cake tin for a few days – if it lasts that long!

 Capture the essence of summer in this simple elderflower loaf cake with a crunchy drizzle.
 This easy bake is great for sharing

 Kids can help make this simple springtime treat – delicious with extra lemon curd and yogurt as a pud, or serve with a cuppa

 Get children aged 8-14 inspired in the kitchen by making an afternoon tea treat

 This recipe is naturally sweetened with fruit and an optional drizzle of agave syrup meaning less added sugar is required in this banana bread

 Use up a garden glut in this sweet, spiced sponge loaf - the hidden veg keeps it moist and walnuts add crunch

 The combination of lime and ginger gives the classic drizzle cake a modern twist